vlang-association/blog/content/blog/c-from-v-2.md

 authorlink: petr-makhnev
 categories: [ "Tutorials", "V and C" ]
 date: 2023-03-17T09:34:23+04:00
-image: images/default-image.png
+image: images/v-and-c-2/v-and-c-2.png
 ---

-In the previous article, we looked at how to use functions from C code.
+In the [previous article](/c-from-v-1), we looked at how to use functions from C code.
 Today we will look at C code.

 Last time, we created a static library from C code.
 However, V can also work